Richboro Port railway station: History

-In 1911, the East Kent Light Railway obtained a Light Railways Order authorising the construction of a number of lines, among which was "Railway No. 1" from Shepherdswell to Stonar on the River Stour.
+In 1911, the East Kent Light Railway obtained a light railway order authorising the construction of a number of lines, among which was "Railway No. 1" from Shepherdswell to Stonar on the River Stour.
 Covering a total distance of 10 mi 2 furlong, Railway No. 1 was intended to provide the collieries being sunk at Guilford and Tilmanstone with the means to bring in construction materials and to allow coal to be shipped out once mining started.
 A subsequent Railways Order in 1920 authorised "Railway No. 28", a 2.2 furlong spur from Stonar to Lord Greville's Wharf.

 To complete the line, bridges would have to be constructed over the River Stour and the South Eastern and Chatham Railway's Deal to Minster line.
 An easement for a bridge over the SECR's line was agreed in November 1913 and formal consent was given by its successor, the Southern Railway, in 1924.
 Progress on the construction of Railway No. 1 beyond was however slow due to the East Kent's financial difficulties and the military importance of Stonar during the First World War.
 Preparatory work on the construction of the bridges across the Southern and the Stour began in 1923 and 1924; although the completion date of the bridge is unknown, it was built as a fixed bridge without the opening span that had been stipulated in the original authorisation.
 The Board of Trade subsequently gave its approval for the bridge.
 The first record of traffic through to Lord Greville's Wharf occurred in April 1929.